X11Libre/mirror.fdo.pixman/README.md

     git push -f my-gitlab

-If there is an open Merge Request Gitlab will automatically pick up the changes from your branch and pixman developers can review them anew.
+If there is an open Merge Request GitLab will automatically pick up the changes from your branch and pixman developers can review them anew.

 In order for your patches to be accepted, please consider the